RustBlockchainEngineer/sol-liquity/README.md

 The redemption fee is taken as a cut of the total SOL drawn from the system in a redemption.
 It is based on the current redemption rate.

-In the `TroveManager`, `redeemCollateral` calculates the SOL fee and transfers it to the staking contract, `SOLIDStaking.sol`
+In the `TroveManager`, `redeemCollateral` calculates the SOL fee and transfers it to the staking contract, `solid-staking`

 ### Issuance fee

 The issuance fee is charged on the SOLUSD drawn by the user and is added to the Trove's SOLUSD debt.
 It is based on the current borrowing rate.

 When new SOLUSD are drawn via one of the `BorrowerOperations` functions `openTrove`, `withdrawSOLUSD` or `adjustTrove`, an extra amount `SOLUSDFee` is minted, and an equal amount of debt is added to the user’s Trove.
-The `SOLUSDFee` is transferred to the staking contract, `SOLIDStaking.sol`.
+The `SOLUSDFee` is transferred to the staking contract, `solid-staking`.

 ### Fee Schedule